Fordalex/master-mind-project/readme.md

 Also more categorys for items to be purchased keeping the user intrested for a longer time.

 When the player wins or loses i would like it to show the player what the answer was as currently it just takes you straight to the modal.

+Also added local storage for the counters and themes purchase aswell as remaining coins.

+When the player stays on the game for a set amount of time i would like them to be rewarded with X amount of coins for there stay.
+The same when the user plays so many games, to reward them again to keep the user playing.

+On index.html it shows '(Example Below)' for mobile and for desktop and table this should change to (Example Right).

 ## Testing and Bugs